mayakraft/document-app/README.md

 Use this as a foundation and build your app on top of it.

+# implementation

+The two repos (Electron and Tauri) are intended to be as close to the same app as possible.
+The front ends are more similar, the back ends differ heavily, and there are some differences regarding IPC (inter-process communication).

+- no interface/index.ts in Tauri

 # Usage

 The designated file type is .txt.